dmiller/clojure-clr-next/_posts/2025-02-20-AOT-compilation-issues.md

 ## Code generation in ClojureCLR

 In Clojure (JVM or CLR), the reading and evaluation of Clojure source code results in the analysis of that code and eventual generation of IL code (Java bytecodes on the JVM, MSIL on the CLR).
-Whether that code is written to a file -- for the JVM, a `.class` files; for the CLR, an assembly -- depends on whether the `*compile-files*` flag is set.
+Whether that code is written to a file -- for the JVM, in `.class` files; for the CLR, an assembly -- depends on whether the `*compile-files*` flag is set.

 If you working at the REPL, a form is read, analyzed and evaluated.
 Leaving out some special case handling (more on that some other day), roughly the following happens.
 Say you have read in the form: